Fiona Apple: 2019–present: Fetch the Bolt Cutters

 In January 2019, Apple collaborated with King Princess on a version of her 1999 song "I Know".
 The song was released for Spotify's RISE program on January 25.
 Apple was featured in the documentary and soundtrack for Echo in the Canyon with Jakob Dylan covering songs by artists such as the Beach Boys and the Byrds.
 In November, she covered "Whole of the Moon," a Waterboys song, for the series finale of Showtime's The Affair.

 In two Instagram posts in March 2019, Apple hinted at the recording of a fifth album.
 In a September 2019 interview with Vulture, she confirmed that the album was in its final stages, recorded with a band and planned for an early 2020 release.
 In a follow-up interview with Vulture in January 2020, she said her new album would likely be out "in a few months."
-On March 8, 2020, Apple posted a video showcasing her saying "M-Y-R-E-C-O-R-D-I-S-D-O-N-E" in fingerspelling.
+On March 8, 2020, Apple posted a video of herself fingerspelling the phrase "M-Y-R-E-C-O-R-D-I-S-D-O-N-E".
 In an interview with The New Yorker, it was announced that the album was to be titled Fetch the Bolt Cutters.
 The album, which consists of 13 self-produced tracks, was released digitally on April 17, 2020.
 The album was met with widespread acclaim by music critics.
 At the 63rd Annual Grammy Awards, the album won Best Alternative Music Album and the lead single "Shameika" won Best Rock Performance.

 On June 17, 2020, Apple was confirmed as an additional musician featuring on Bob Dylan's 39th album Rough and Rowdy Ways, playing piano on the track "Murder Most Foul".
 On April 15, 2021, Apple covered Sharon Van Etten's "Love More", from the 10th anniversary of Van Etten's second album, Epic.

-In December, Apple was featured on a cover of the Christmas classic "Silent Night" released by Phoebe Bridgers alongside her Christmas EP If We Make It Through December.
+In December, she was featured on a cover of the Christmas classic "Silent Night" released by Phoebe Bridgers alongside her Christmas EP If We Make It Through December.
 Apple joined with Bear McCreary to perform his composition "Where the Shadows Lie", the end credits theme for "Alloyed", the final episode of the first season of The Lord of the Rings: The Rings of Power.
 The song features Apple singing the Ring Verse, part of which is inscribed upon the One Ring in Black Speech.

+In March 2025, she featured on The Waterboys' single, "Letter from an Unknown Girlfriend" from their album Life, Death and Dennis Hopper.
+On April 25, 2025, Apple covered Neil Young's "Heart of Gold" as part of the tribute album Heart Of Gold: The Songs Of Neil Young Volume I. On May 7, 2025, the singer released "Pretrial (Let Her Go Home)", a protest song against the impact of cash bail upon working-class families which was inspired by her time as a volunteer court watcher.